dokutan/mouse_m908/README.md

 ``

 ## Usage
-The settings are stored in a file and applied all at once.
+The settings are stored in a file and applied all at once (except macros, see below).
 See example.ini and keymap.md

 - Apply the example configuration:
 ``